particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 Particle does not have an example of manufacturing test firmware, given the variety of forms said firmware may take.

-- For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.
+#### For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.

 Particle recommends putting an LED on all baseboards; without one it can be difficult to quickly assess the functionality of the Particle device.
 At the very least, we strongly recommend adding a test header or test points on the board so one can access the RGB LEDs, reset, mode, and USB from a debugging adapter.

 ## Manufacturing Procedure

 The following procedure involves commands from the host computer via the Particle Command Line Interface (CLI) and via curl to a series of Particle Cloud API endpoints.
 The CLI performs device programming and curl commands perform device provisioning.
-It is typical for each suite of commands to be wrapped into shell scripts (such as bash for Linux, Mac, or Windows with Windows Subsystem for Linux enabled), MSDOS batch files (.bat), or a node.js scripts.
+It is typical for each suite of commands to be wrapped into a shell script (such as bash for Linux, Mac, or Windows with Windows Subsystem for Linux enabled), MSDOS batch file (.bat), or a node.js script.

 This procedure is divided into the following sections: